Josu-Rubio/Final-Project/README.md

-# Final Proyect - wallaclone
+# Final Project - wallaclone

 This repository consist on a MERN aplication based on the modules of: